Kochi, Japan is a beautiful place to visit and one of my favorite places in Japan. Here are my favorite things to do in Kochi, Japan. Check it out!

 The Niyodo River has the best quality of water, The Yoshino River is known to be super clean, and the Shimanto River beats everyone else when it comes to being the clearest stream.

 You will love these water activities immensely.
+Wondering what to do in Kochi?
+Go for water adventures!

 The Makino Botanical Garden was created to honor the father of Japanese Botany, Makino Tomitaro.
 It is a spacious and luscious park that allows you to spend some time away from the maddening hustle and bustle of the city.